blinken/amz_sp_api/lib/vendor-direct-fulfillment-shipping-api-model/docs/VendorShippingLabelsApi.md

 api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingLabelsApi.new

-purchase_order_number = "purchase_order_number_example" # String | The purchase order number for which you want to return the shipping label.
+purchase_order_number = 'purchase_order_number_example' # String | The purchase order number for which you want to return the shipping label.
 It should be the same purchaseOrderNumber as received in the order.

 begin